SDU-Robotics/sdu_controllers/doc/pages/getting_started/getting_started.rst

 Getting started
 ***************

-To get started with using sdu_controllers, you need to install it on your system.
+To get started with using sdu_controllers, you first need to install it on your system.
 See :ref:`Installation <installation>`.

 First steps
 ===========
-sdu_controllers needs to be used in conjunction with either a robot simulator or robot manipulator.
+sdu_controllers implements a fundamental joint-space motion controller.
+By using this controller it will allow the robot to follow an arbitrary joint-space trajectory, within the defined limits of the robots.

-Typically the controllers are part of a control loop that sends target positions to a robot with a given frequency.
+First a trajectory must be generated.
+For the sake of the example we choose two arbitrary joint positions.

 Example with Breeding Blanket Handling Robot
 ============================================